ben-marlin/HelloWorld/src/README.md

  **Before** you click the button, you have to "stage changes".
 Hover your mouse over the line that says Changes.
 You should get icons that look like a page with + and - on it, a hook with an arrow end, and a plus.
 Click the +.
 Continue to each of the lines below it: most will give you a minus where the plus was above.
 If there are any + marks, click them.

 Now, click on the button that says `Commit`.
-You may get a pop-up with the option `Save All & Commit Changes` or you may get a button that says "Sync Changes".
+You may get a pop-up with the option `Save All & Commit Changes` or you may get a button that says `Sync Changes`.
 This will save your changes to the repo online.

 ## Committing